St. Vincent (album): Release

 St. Vincent was announced on December 9, 2013, and "Birth in Reverse" was released for free download.
 A second single, "Digital Witness", was released on January 6, 2014.
 An additional release of "Digital Witness", featuring "Del Rio" as a B-side, was released in the United Kingdom on January 24, 2014.

-A music video directed by Chino Moya was released on January 31, 2014 for "Digital Witness".
+A music video directed by Chino Moya was released on January 31, 2014, for "Digital Witness".
 On February 5, Clark debuted "Prince Johnny" on the radio show KCRW: Morning Becomes Eclectic.
-On February 9, Clark debuted songs at fashion designer Diane von Fürstenberg's runway show for New York's Fashion Week.
-A music video directed by Willo Perron was released on December 16, 2014 for "Birth In Reverse".
+On February 9, she debuted songs at fashion designer Diane von Fürstenberg's runway show for New York Fashion Week.
+A music video directed by Willo Perron was released on December 16, 2014, for "Birth in Reverse".

-St. Vincent entered the US Billboard 200 albums chart at No. 12 and the UK Albums Chart at No. 21, becoming St. Vincent's highest charting album in both countries.
+St. Vincent entered the US Billboard 200 albums chart at No. 12 and the UK Albums Chart at No. 21, becoming St. Vincent's highest-charting album in both countries.
 The album sold nearly 30,000 copies in its first week.

-A deluxe edition was released on February 9, 2015 in the U.K. with the album being available only for digital download in the U.S. on February 10.
-It featured the previously unreleased "Bad Believer"; "Del Rio", a B-side from the "Digital Witness" single and a bonus track on the Japanese edition of St. Vincent; "Digital Witness" (DARKSIDE Remix), previously released as a single; and "Pietà" and "Sparrow", originally released together on a limited edition 10" pink vinyl on November 28, 2014 for Record Store Day.
+A deluxe edition was released on February 9, 2015, in the UK, with the album available only as a digital download in the US on February 10.
+It featured the previously unreleased "Bad Believer"; "Del Rio", a B-side from the "Digital Witness" single and a bonus track on the Japanese edition of St. Vincent; "Digital Witness" (DARKSIDE remix), previously released as a single; and "Pietà" and "Sparrow", originally released together on a limited edition 10" pink vinyl on November 28, 2014, for Record Store Day.